 Let’s look at Carpal Tunnel syndrome, an increasingly common injury that has expanded beyond the workplace to the gym.
 Symptoms of this syndrome include pain, numbness and tingling into the hand caused by nerve entrapment.
 An ART practitioner will find where the nerve entrapment is located, whether it is in the neck, shoulder, forearm or wrist and break-up the adhesion, releasing the entrapped nerve and ultimately alleviating the symptoms.

-Types of conditions successfully treated with ART are very diverse:
+Conditions successfully treated with ART include:

 - Runners knee, meniscal tears, iliotibialband syndrome